GregoryAshton/GregoryAshton.github.io/source/index.md

 ## News

+* Today I gave a colloqium at the Institute for Cosmology and Gravitation, University of Portsmouth.
+I talked about Glitch-robust gravitational-wave astronomy!

 * Double new paper day!
 Jack Heinzel submitted [Inferring the Astrophysical Population of Gravitational Wave Sources in the Presence of Noise Transients](https://arxiv.org/abs/2304.02665) to MNRAS for review while Rowina Nathan submitted [Improving pulsar-timing solutions through dynamic pulse fitting](https://arxiv.org/abs/2304.02793) also to MNRAS for review.
 Both of these are excellent PhD students I have had the good forture to help with their project.

 * 06/Feb/2023 My paper [Gaussian Processes for Glitch-robust Gravitational-wave Astronomy](https://academic.oup.com/mnras/article-abstract/520/2/2983/7028786) was published in MNRAS.